 Closer to the main part of town, Mud Bay Road and the Old Haines Highway had much higher traffic volumes in 2015, ranging from 280 to 1,076 annual ADT.
 Some of the Alternative 3 traffic would use the Haines Highway, some would frequent the downtown area of Haines, and travelers heading to or from Skagway would use Lutak Road to the ferry terminal.
 The Alternative 3 traffic would be a relatively small component on most of the possible routes that traffic could take.
 The traffic to and from Skagway is projected to be 245 annual ADT during the 30-year forecast period.
 This traffic would raise Alternative 1 - No Action projected traffic on Lutak Road of approximately 545 annual ADT by approximately 45 percent, to 790 annual ADT.
 Alternative 1 - No Action projected traffic on the Haines Highway is approximately 1,236 annual ADT close to town and 138 annual ADT near the Canadian border.
-If all of the forecasted Alternative 3 traffic from other than Haines residents and travelers of the Skagway component travels on the Haines Highway, the Haines Highway and roads in the Haines area can accommodate the increase in traffic volume, so very little impact on overall traffic levels is expected.
+If all of the forecasted Alternative 3 traffic from other than Haines residents and travelers of the Skagway component travels on the Haines Highway, the Haines Highway would have an additional 230 annual ADT throughout its length.
+The Haines Highway and roads in the Haines area can accommodate the increase in traffic volume, so very little impact on overall traffic levels is expected.